Accessibility

 Partnership with Nimbus

-Our partnership with Nimbus Disability's Access Card Scheme allows us to understand better and provide reasonable adjustments for access requirements across our event spaces.
+Our partnership with Nimbus Disability's Access Card Scheme allows us to better understand and provide reasonable adjustments for access requirements across our event spaces.
 Nimbus offers greater privacy without needing to carry supporting documents.
 This partnership means we can validate access requirements, provide reasonable adjustments, and protect against potential misuse.

 Nimbus’s Access Card is a multi award-winning scheme run by disabled people, for disabled people.
 It is a universal proof of access requirements scheme, which is accepted and recognised at thousands of events, venues and attractions across the UK and beyond.